5 Ingredient Creamy Goat Cheese Pasta

 - 1/2 pound fresh asparagus, trimmed and cut into 1 1/2″ pieces

 - 2 tablespoons olive oil

 - Bring a large pot of water to a boil.

 - Add the pasta to the boiling water.
-When there is 5 minutes left in the cooking time, add the asparagus to the pot of pasta and cook until the pasta al dente.
-(If your asparagus is really thick, it may need up to 7 minutes.)
+When there are 4 minutes left in the cooking time, add the asparagus to the pot of pasta and cook until the pasta al dente and the asparagus is tender.

 Keywords: Goat Cheese Pasta